andreped/NoCodeSeg/README.md

 All relevant scripts for working with our pipeline can be found in the [source directory](https://github.com/andreped/NoCodeSeg/tree/main/source).

+Trained model files (.mibDeep for MIB and .onnx for FastPathology) are made openly available on [Google Drive](https://drive.google.com/drive/folders/1eUVs1DA1UYayUYjr8_aY3O5xDgV1uLvH).
+Simply download the file "trained-models.zip" and uncompress to get access the respective files.

 See [here](https://github.com/andreped/NoCodeSeg#data) for how to download the 251 annotated WSIs.

 ## Getting started